giantswarm/docs/src/content/advanced/gitops/index.md

 ---
 linkTitle: Managing workload clusters with GitOps
 title: Managing workload clusters with GitOps
-description: An explanation of the GitOps principles and a guide to managing GiantSwarm platform resources with FluxCD.
+description: An explanation of the GitOps principles and a guide to managing Giant Swarm platform resources with FluxCD.
 weight: 50
 menu:
   main: